The Angel Who Pawned Her Harp

 The Angel Who Pawned Her Harp is a 1954 British fantasy comedy film directed by Alan Bromly and starring Felix Aylmer, Diane Cilento and Jerry Desmonde.
 The film was based on a novel by Charles Terrot and is a remake of his television play broadcast in 1951.
-It was shot in black and white at Beaconsfield Studios with location shooting around Islington in London.
-The film's sets were designed by the art director Ray Simm.
 It was remade as a West German film of the same title in 1959.

-Premise
+Plot

-A beautiful blonde angel (Diane Cilento) arrives in Islington in London on a goodwill mission to soften the heart of pawnbroker Joshua Webman (Felix Aylmer) who specialises in old musical instruments.
+A beautiful blonde angel arrives in Islington in London on a goodwill mission to soften the heart of pawnbroker Joshua Webman who specialises in old musical instruments.
 To raise money for her mission, she tries to pawn her harp to him.
 This is done through organising a "chance meeting" in the pub with a man.
 Webman eventually gives in and pays £300 for the harp but is disappointed when other experts tell him that it is only worth £15.

 Bringing out the best in the people she meets, she shows them the path down which their happiness lies.